Pontelandolfo: 1861 massacre

+Emigration

 Many villagers emigrated to the United States, with a large community settling in and around Waterbury, Connecticut, where they founded the Pontelandolfo Community Club.
 A large number also moved to Canada, specifically to the city of Montreal.
-A significant number also emigrated to Australia in the period post World War 2 to the early 1970s and settled predominantly on Sydney's North Shore and Eastern Suburbs area, and whose family surnames include: Guerrera; Orsini; Mucciacciaro; Rubbo; and Mancini.
+A significant number also emigrated to Australia from the end of World War II to the early 1970s and settled predominantly on Sydney's North Shore and Eastern Suburbs area, and whose family surnames include: Guerrera; Orsini; Mucciacciaro; Rubbo; and Mancini.
 A small number also settled in and around Melbourne.
-The early Australian emigrants worked in the Queensland sugar cane fields before moving to Sydney where they settled and were later joined by their extended families.
+The early Australian emigrants worked in the Queensland sugar cane fields before moving to Sydney, where they settled and were later joined by their extended families.